Dems want Acosta to quit for role in financier’s sex plea

 Acosta was a federal prosecutor in South Florida when he was involved in a secret 2008 plea deal that let Epstein avoid federal charges.

 That investigation involved at least 40 teenage girls.
-The agreement let him avoid a possible life sentence.
+The agreement allowed him to avoid a possible life sentence.

 Epstein was charged in New York on Monday in a new federal indictment accusing him of sexually abusing dozens of underage girls.